songssssss/GCP-PDE-preparation/Questions/examtopics.md

 Ultimately, the decision to exclude the time component from indexing should be based on a careful evaluation of your application's requirements, query patterns, and the trade-offs between query simplicity, index efficiency, and data accuracy.

+---
+## Q45
+C. Create a cron job with Google App Engine Cron Service to run the Cloud Dataflow job.
+Using the Google App Engine Cron Service to run the Cloud Dataflow job allows you to automate the execution of the job.
+By creating a cron job, you can ensure that the Dataflow job is triggered exactly once per day at a specified time.
+This approach is automated, reliable, and fits the requirement of processing the log file once per day.
+Actually, google recommends Dataflow over Dataproc for both batch and streaming.
+Dataproc is only recommended if you are coming from hadoop, spark, ....

+The App Engine Cron Service allows you to configure regularly scheduled tasks that operate at defined times or regular intervals.
+These tasks are commonly known as cron jobs.
+These cron jobs are automatically triggered by the App Engine Cron Service.
+For instance, you might use this to send out a report email on a daily basis, to update some cached data every 10 minutes, or to update some summary information once an hour.

+A cron job makes a scheduled HTTP GET request to the specified endpoint in the same app where the cron job is configured.
+The handler for that endpoint executes the logic when it is called.

+The App Engine Cron Service cannot be used to call web endpoints outside the App Engine host app.
+It cannot be used to call App Engine endpoints from other apps besides the host app.

+Cron job requests are subject to the same limits as other HTTP requests .
+Free applications can have up to 20 scheduled tasks.
+Paid applications can have up to 250 scheduled tasks.

+---
+## Q47
+optimize the data schema + Machine Learning --> Bigquery transactions
+--
+## Q48
+Bigquery understands UTF-8 encoding anything other than that will result in data issues with schema

+If you don't specify an encoding, or if you specify UTF-8 encoding when the CSV file is not UTF-8 encoded, BigQuery attempts to convert the data to UTF-8.
+Generally, your data will be loaded successfully, but it may not match byte-for-byte what you expect
+--
+## Q49

+Transfer Service is recommended for bandwidth 300mbps or faster

+Follow these rules of thumb when deciding whether to use gsutil or Storage Transfer Service:
+- Transfer scenario Recommendation
+- Transferring from another cloud storage provider Use Storage Transfer Service.
+- Transferring less than 1 TB from on-premises Use gsutil.
+- Transferring more than 1 TB from on-premises Use Transfer service for on-premises data.
+- Transferring less than 1 TB from another Cloud Storage region Use gsutil.
+- Transferring more than 1 TB from another Cloud Storage region Use Storage Transfer Service.